 Being a taller guy with bad circulation in my hands, when it comes to gloves I always go with a full finger model.
 I have tried many different types, such as ones with gel grips or bare knuckle, and have found that ones with a woven top are the best for me.
 Another point to consider is to think about the pressure.
 Many cyclists put lots of pressure on their hands and wrists and can develop minor cases of carpal tunnel.
 A padded pair of gloves can help reduce the pressure on your bars and help with overall rider comfort.

-I was a century behind the curve for a long time.
+I was behind the times for a long time.
 I fought the urge to get any type of cycling computer and told myself that it was because I was a purist and such.
 Many of my cycling buddies were getting the fancier models which gave them lots of really interesting stats and helped them better manage their workouts.
 I eventually broke down and bought a basic Garmin and forever changed my approach to cycling.
-I recently upgraded to the new Wahoo Bolt and I absolutely love it.
-It gives me more advanced metrics than my Garmin but the addition of a cycling computer to any cyclists training regimen keeps the cyclist more honest about distance, speed, and all sorts of other metrics.
+I recently upgraded to the Garmin 130 and I absolutely love it.
+It gives me advanced metrics but the addition of a cycling computer to any cyclists training regimen keeps the cyclist more honest about distance, speed, and all sorts of other metrics.
+It is a great buy in a little package.
 If you are able to go for the higher range models go for it, but if not the modern basic cycling computers add a whole new dimension to any cyclists routine.
+With the modern abilities of computers, there are crash detection setting, live tracking, and so many other integrated options.

 If you are in the market, and even if you aren't, a new bike is a great way to improve your cycling prowess, or it is a great way to ensure that you will get out there.
 Research shows that when people pay for something, they are more likely to use it.
 As my wife can attest, when I buy a bike I am inclined to use it to show her that it was worth it.
 If you are looking for the motivation to get into biking or looking to upgrade to a carbon frame, electronic shifting, or full suspension; it is always a good time to get a new bike.